PhilipF5/PhilipFulgham.com/README.md

 # Philip Fulgham's Personal Website

-This repo contains the source code for my personal website at http://philipfulgham.name.
+This repo contains the source code for my personal website.
 The site is built in Angular, so "view source" isn't really sufficient to see what the website is doing.

 ## Legal